-Note that only one session key is generated by named; all zones configured to use update-policy local will accept the same key.
+Note that only one session key is generated by named; all zones configured to use updatepolicy local will accept the same key.

-The command nsupdate -1 implements this feature, sending requests to localhost and signing them using the key retrieved from the session key file.
+The command nsupdate -l implements this feature, sending requests to localhost and signing them using the key retrieved from the session key file.